Experimental demonstration of Pauli-frame randomization on a superconducting qubit: Experiments

+To address these issues we use a custom sequence compiler written in Julia~\cite{Julia} called {\tt QGL.jl}~\cite{BUQ+QGLJL}, providing a $4\times$ compilation speed-up per circuit over an earlier Python version through a combination of parallel computation and other efficiency improvements---this ensured we were able to compile the 3.5 million unique sequences into pulse sequences in a reasonable amount of time.
+To minimize the runtime overhead we leverage a custom arbitrary pulse sequencer with gateware dedicated to implementing quantum circuits~\cite{BUQ+APS}.

-The process begins in software with {\tt pyGSTi}~\cite{PYGSTI} creating standard one-qubit GST sequences.
-For the data presented in this Letter a germ power of $L = \, 1024$ was used to ensure the GST experiments would have high accuracy (which increases with $L$), and be sensitive to non-Markovianity over the long timescale comparable to coherence times.
-With the $\ell$GST sequences from {\tt pyGSTi} in hand, each sequence is then randomized by inserting random Pauli group operations after every gate, as described in Section~\ref{sec:frame-rand}.
-It is worth emphasizing the length of the randomized GST sequence is unchanged as the Pauli group operations are combined with a neighboring Clifford group operation, much like the randomized compiling proposal of Ref.~\cite{WE16}.
-This randomization occurs in the software preprocessing of the GST gate strings and produces $N = \, 1000$ uniquely randomized GST (rGST) experiments.
-The original, unrandomized sequences and the 1000 new randomizations respectively define the two experimental cases for comparison.
+A rough outline of the process is as follows.
+Standard, one-qubit $\ell$GST sequences are created using the GST experiment and analysis software {\tt pyGSTi}~\cite{PYGSTI}.
+For the data presented here, we choose the maximal sequence length in GST to be 6150 gates, to ensure the experiment will have high accuracy, and be sensitive to non-Markovianity over timescales long compared to qubit coherence times.
+The $\ell$GST sequences are then randomized as described in Sec.~\ref{sec:frame-rand}.
+It is worth emphasizing the lengths of the randomized circuits are unchanged as the Pauli group operations are combined with a neighboring Clifford group operation~\footnote{The time necessary to generate these random sequences is minimal, on the order of a handful of minutes for all ~3.5 million unique sequences, since it requires only the simulation of Pauli errors propagating in Clifford circuits.
+If we were not taking the additional step of compensating for the randomization in the final measurement, the generation of these sequences would be even faster, since it would not require the propagation of the randomizing Pauli operations.}, much like the randomized compiling proposal of Ref.~\cite{WE16}.